Willy Adames Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Reds pitching staff ranks 18th in the league.
+- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 18th in MLB.

-- The Reds have the 27th-ranked team ERA across all league pitching staffs (4.87).
+- The Reds' 4.83 team ERA ranks 27th across all MLB pitching staffs.

-- Reds pitchers combine to allow the fifth-most home runs in baseball (120 total, 1.3 per game).
+- Reds pitchers combine to allow 120 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- The Reds are sending Ashcraft (4-6) to the mound for his 17th start of the season.
-He is 4-6 with a 6.28 ERA and 61 strikeouts through 81 2/3 innings pitched.
+- Abbott makes the start for the Reds, his eighth of the season.
+He is 4-1 with a 2.38 ERA and 48 strikeouts through 41 2/3 innings pitched.

-- In his last appearance on Wednesday, July 5 against the Washington Nationals, the right-hander threw six innings, giving up one earned run while surrendering seven hits.
+- His last appearance was on Saturday, July 8 against the Milwaukee Brewers, when the lefty tossed 4 1/3 innings, surrendering six earned runs while allowing nine hits.

-- The 25-year-old has put up an ERA of 6.28, with 6.7 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .290 batting average against him.
+- The 24-year-old has put up a 2.38 ERA and 10.4 strikeouts per nine innings in seven games this season, while giving up a batting average of .192 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.